-- An English introduction to the history of Spike and Suzy
+- An English introduction to the history of Luke and Lucy

 - A short introduction in French and Italian is also available.